“And has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever. Amen“

 and has made us kings and priests

 A king has the right to rule.
 Christians have the right to rule under God.
 God gives Christians spiritual authority.
-We have rights before God because of Christ’s death for our sins.
+We have rights before God because Christ died for our sins.
 We have the right to share those rights with others.

 Only as we own Jesus’ kingly authority can we fulfill our priestly functions.
 The more we enter into His authority, the more we can worship as priests.
 A priest’s role is to mediate between man and God.
 Witnessing is a priestly function.